voder-ai/eslint-plugin-traceability/docs/decisions/013-exclude-test-framework-callbacks.proposed.md

 ## Decision Drivers

-- **Existing requirement alignment**: `REQ-ARROW-FUNCTION-EXCLUDED` already establishes that anonymous arrow function callbacks should be excluded
+- **Existing requirement alignment**: `REQ-FUNCTION-DETECTION` already establishes that anonymous arrow function callbacks should be excluded by default
 - **Practical usability**: Test files can have dozens or hundreds of test cases; requiring annotations on every callback is impractical
 - **File-level traceability sufficiency**: Test files typically have file-level annotations that establish traceability for the entire test suite
 - **ESLint ecosystem consistency**: Other ESLint rules often have special handling for test files and test framework patterns